batate/elixir-pipes/README.md

 ### pipe_with

 Sometimes, you want to write the composition rules yourself.
-You can do this with `pipe_with function, pipe` where function has a sig of f(pipe_segment, x).
-The macro will pass a function that wraps each pipe segment to your function.
-You can also pass it some argument, which is usually a transformation of a function.
+You can do this with `pipe_with function, pipe` where function has a sig of `f(x, pipe_segment)` where `pipe_segment` is a function in the pipe.
+The macro will pass the accumulated value and a function that wraps each pipe segment to your function.

 Say you have a list, and you want to do arithmetic on each element of the list.
 You can do so with `pipe_with` like this: